noodlecollie/v2mp/docs/V2MP.md

 The following restrictions apply to any memory access (either in `CS` or `DS`), via any register (`PC` or general-purpose):

-* The address of the access must be aligned to a word (ie. to a 16-bit boundary).
+* When accessing a unit of memory (eg. a 2-byte word), the address of the access must be aligned to a multiple of the size of the unit.
 If this is not the case, an [`ALGN`](#faults) fault will be raised.
+  * Although the processor itself can only load and store individual words using the [`LDST`](#1h-loadstore-ldst) instruction, other instructions such as [`DPO`](#9h-device-port-operation-dpo) can access memory segments at single-byte granularity.
+As such, alignment restrictions do not apply to these operations.
 * The address of the access must be within the size of the segment.
 Although 64KB of memory from each segment is addressable, the entire memory space might not be used if the program is not that large, and so will not be allocated by the supervisor.
 If access is attempted to a memory address outside of either segment, a [`SEG`](#faults) fault will be raised.

-The V2MP memory model does not support dynamic memory allocation: all memory must be statically allocated.
+The V2MP memory model does not directly support dynamic memory allocation: memory segments are of a fixed size.
 However, supervisor calls may be used to manipulate memory pages themselves at runtime, eg. to swap one page out for another.

 ### Relevant Instructions